 Graphite is an open-source framework for creating domain-specific AI assistants via composable, agentic workflows.
 It emphasizes loose coupling and well-defined interfaces, enabling developers to construct flexible, modular systems.
 Each major layer – assistant, node, tool, and workflow – has a clear role in orchestrating or executing tasks, with events serving as the single source of truth for every state change or data exchange.

-This documentation details how Graphite’s event-driven architecture seamlessly supports complex business logic, from initial user requests through advanced tool integrations (e.g., LLM calls, function calls, RAG retrieval).
+This documentation details how Graphite's event-driven architecture seamlessly supports complex business logic, from initial user requests through advanced tool integrations (e.g., LLM calls, function calls, MCP servers, and external APIs).
 Dedicated topics manage pub/sub operations, providing mechanisms for input, output, and human-in-the-loop interactions.
 Meanwhile, commands encapsulate invoke logic for each tool, allowing nodes to delegate work without tight coupling.

 Four critical capabilities—observability, idempotency, auditability, and restorability—underpin Graphite’s suitability for production AI environments.
 Observability is achieved via event sourcing and OpenTelemetry-based tracing, idempotency through carefully managed event stores and retry logic, auditability by logging every action and data flow, and restorability by maintaining offset-based consumption records that let workflows resume exactly where they left off.